TheCurryGuy/Groqify/README.md

 # Groqify

-A lightning-fast chatbot powered by **Groq**.
+A lightning-fast chatbot that is powered by both **Groq** & **Google GenAI**.
 Designed for performance and efficiency, Groqify delivers a seamless conversational experience.

 ## Table of Contents